 It is commonly true that a diluted colloidal suspension is more stable over time than a concentrated one, because dilution reduces collision rates, so delays formation of aggregates.
-However, we observed the opposite relationship between stability and concentration for some engineered ligand-coated nanoparticles.
+However, the research team observed the opposite relationship between stability and concentration for some engineered ligand-coated nanoparticles

 Because the stability of nanoparticles determines their physicochemical and kinetic behavior including toxicity, dilution induced instability needs to be understood to realistically predict the behavior of engineered ligand-coated nanoparticles in aqueous systems.